tattle-made/Uli/browser-extension/plugin/README.md

 # Building The Extension

-run `npm run build` and it will give you a bundled and minified files in the `/dist` folder.
+run `npm run build` (`npm run build:firefox` when you are building for Firefox) and it will give you a bundled and minified files in the `/dist` folder.
 This can then be shared to share the extension with others.

+If you are developing on windows, a few common issues are resolved in `browser-extension/README.md`.
+Please visit that if you are facing issues.

 ![Preferences Page in English](../assets/ogbv-preferences-en.png)
 ![Preferences Page in Hindi](../assets/ogbv-preferences-hi.png)